indigo-astronomy/indigo/indigo_drivers/ccd_qhy/README.md

 For example: if the firmware location is "/usr/local/firmware/" one should set INDIGO_FIRMWARE_BASE="/usr/local/"

 ### Underlaying SDK is not stable
-Due to instability of the vendor provided SDK problems on all platforms should be expected.
+Due to instability in the vendor provided SDK problems on all platforms should be expected.
 Therefore it is advised to use this driver with -i option like this:

 indigo_server -i indigo_ccd_qhy

-This will execute the driver in a separate process and in case of a driver crash the server will not crash.
+This will execute the driver in a separate process and in case of a driver crash the server will not be affected.
+This will come at the cost of somewhat reduced performance.